“Kaua’i Cultural Center – Ka U’i O Ka ‘Aina”

 Discover Hands-On Cultural Learning For All Ages, Exploring Kaua’i and it’s Colorful Heritage.

-Founded by Kumu Hula Leilani Rivera Low and Darryl T. Low, and is the home center for Halau Hula `O Leilani, offering a free Hula show several days a week at the Coconut Marketplace Center Stage, Wed. at 5 pm and Sat. at 1 pm.
+Founded by Kumu Hula Leilani Rivera Low and Darryl T. Low, and is the home center for Halau Hula `O Leilani, offering a free Hula show several days a week at the Coconut Marketplace Center Stage, and Marriott Coconut Marketplace.

 Ka U’i O Ka ‘Aina, Kaua`i Cultural Center, offers classes and events daily on the cultural arts and heritage of Kaua`i.
 Classes are offered by masters of Kaua`i and Ni`ihau and Kumu Hula Leilani Rivera Low with special appearances by her father the legendary Larry Rivera of Coco Palms, a Kaua`i Living Treasure.